Netcare Pholoso Hospital’s Radiology in Polokwane, South Africa, Counts on medavis RIS

 Prof Letsebe Darius Ralph Tsatsi

-At Netcare Pholoso Hospital in Polokwane, the radiology department has based its delivery model on the medavis RIS, making a strong statement about the hospital’s strategy of combining cutting edge medical technology with skilled and experienced specialists to provide exceptional care for patients and their families.
+At Netcare Pholoso Hospital in Polokwane, the radiology department has based its delivery model on the medavis’ Radiology Information System (RIS), making a strong statement about the hospital’s strategy of combining cutting edge medical technology with skilled and experienced specialists to provide exceptional care for patients and their families.
+This investment increases the speed and efficiency of workflows to patient care and gives clinicians full access to their reports.
+The RIS is used by the department’s radiologists and processes the images and data from up to 80 patient appointments per day.
+It has an interface with the hospital’s PACS.
+As a green-field site, the department was actually the first in South Africa to implement the medavis RIS.

 Overall-access to images and patient data in a closed workflow process